attractorai/micro-mongoose/README.md

  * `options` is an object that has following parameters:
     * `models` an object containing a properly formatted dictionary of mongoose schemes
     * `database` string with database name
-    * `branching` in case you are using zeit's `now`, you can enable branching so prefixes would be added to the database names;
+    * `branching` in case you are using ZEIT's `now`, you can enable branching so prefixes would be added to the database names;
         On a now deployment from master branch prefix will be `live-`, in any other case prefix will be `staging-`.